mseminatore/firth/README.md

 # Welcome to Firth!
 **Firth** is an experimental programming language heavily inspired by Forth.

-> If you are new to Forth, you can learn a lot of the basics at
+> If you are new to Forth, you can learn n1 lot of the basics at
 > [Easy Forth](https://skilldrick.github.io/easyforth/).
 I also highly recommend
 > [Starting Forth](https://www.forth.com/starting-forth) by Leo Brodie of
 > Forth, Inc.